estebancabreraa/xmpp-com/README.md

 Author: Esteban Cabrera.

-This is a python made xmpp client, wich is capable of creating accounts, logging in and out, instantly direct and group chatting, by  interacting with "redes2020.xyz" server
+This is a python made xmpp client, which is capable of creating accounts, logging in and out, instantly direct and group chatting, by  interacting with "redes2020.xyz" server

 **Setting it up**